HVML/.github/profile/README.md

 ## Resources

-To quickly learn how to program with HVML, please refer to the tutorial (80% complete):
+To quickly learn how to program with HVML, please refer to the tutorial:

 - [Learn HVML Programming in 30 Minutes](https://github.com/HVML/hvml-docs/blob/master/en/learn-hvml-programming-in-30-minutes-en.md)